As Roy Moore battles accusations, wife Kayla emerges as top defender

 Friday's press conference featured supportive remarks from several women who know and have worked with the GOP nominee.

-Kayla Moore said she and her family have received overwhelmingly positive support from Alabama residents.

-She said the stories about her husband were fabricated by the media, claiming The Washington Post -- which published the initial accusations -- “prints whatever anyone says without checking to see if it’s correct”.
+Kayla Moore said the stories about her husband were fabricated by the media, claiming The Washington Post -- which published the initial accusations -- “prints whatever anyone says without checking to see if it’s correct.”

-“To the people of Alabama, thank you for being smarter than they think you are” she said.
+“To the people of Alabama, thank you for being smarter than they think you are,” she said.

 She concluded by saying her husband will remain in the race.